American Councils for International Education

 Foreign exchange students meeting officials at the U.S. Department of State during the Civic Education Workshop, administered by American Councils.

 Foreign exchange students meeting with the office of John Hickenlooper, senator of Colorado at the Russell Senate building as part of the Civic Education Workshop, administered by American Councils.

 American Councils for International Education (commonly American Councils) is an international non-profit organization headquartered in Washington, D.C.
-Founded in 1974, the organization administers various programs designed to foster cross-cultural understanding and facilitate educational opportunities worldwide through international education, academic exchange, and research.
+Founded in 1974, the organization runs programs to support cross-cultural understanding and international education, including through academic exchange programs and research.

 History

-American Councils was established in 1974 with the mission of expanding academic exchanges between the United States and countries around the world.
-Initially focusing on educational programs with the Soviet Union and Eastern Europe during the Cold War, the organization has since expanded its scope to encompass regions across the globe.
+American Councils was established in 1974 to expand academic exchanges between the United States and countries.
+Initially focusing on educational programs with the Soviet Union and Eastern Europe during the Cold War, the organization has since expanded its scope to other regions.

 In early 2024, American Councils was designated as an "undesirable organization" in Russia.

 Programs

-American Councils offers a diverse range of programs for students, educators, professionals, and policymakers.
-These programs include: